acolorado1/DietMicrobeNet/README.md

 ## General Workflow

 Every user will need to set up and install this program the same way.
 To do this go to [1.
-Getting Started](https://github.com/acolorado1/DietMicrobeNet/wiki/1.-Getting-Started) in the repo's [Wiki]((https://github.com/acolorado1/DietMicrobeNet/wiki)).
+Getting Started](https://github.com/acolorado1/DietMicrobeNet/wiki/1.-Getting-Started) in the repo's [Wiki](https://github.com/acolorado1/DietMicrobeNet/wiki).

 After getting set up, you will have decide if you want to run each step manually or use the provided Snakemake Workflow.

-* For manual approach follow steps 2-5 in the [Wiki](https://github.com/acolorado1/DietMicrobeNet/wiki).
+* For **manual approach** follow steps 2-5 in the [Wiki](https://github.com/acolorado1/DietMicrobeNet/wiki).
-* For Snakemake Workflow follow [step 2](https://github.com/acolorado1/DietMicrobeNet/wiki/2.-Find-Food-Items), then run [Snakemake](https://github.com/acolorado1/DietMicrobeNet/wiki/Snakemake-Workflow-(Steps-3%E2%80%904)), then run [step 5](https://github.com/acolorado1/DietMicrobeNet/wiki/5.-Inter%E2%80%90Sample-Comparison) all found in the [Wiki](https://github.com/acolorado1/DietMicrobeNet/wiki).
+* For **Snakemake Workflow** follow [step 2](https://github.com/acolorado1/DietMicrobeNet/wiki/2.-Find-Food-Items), then run [Snakemake](https://github.com/acolorado1/DietMicrobeNet/wiki/Snakemake-Workflow-(Steps-3%E2%80%904)), then run [step 5](https://github.com/acolorado1/DietMicrobeNet/wiki/5.-Inter%E2%80%90Sample-Comparison) all found in the [Wiki](https://github.com/acolorado1/DietMicrobeNet/wiki).

 ## Contact